jdenkim/SeniorContrastChecker/README.md

 - **Testing:** Extensive testing was conducted to ensure accurate results.
 - **Deployment:** The app is now live and accessible to users worldwide.

-For a more in-depth understanding of our development process and to explore further insights, please visit our website at https://medium.com/@jdenkim/creative-coding-2f56e789a658.
+For a more in-depth understanding of our development process and to explore further insights, please visit my documentation at https://medium.com/@jdenkim/creative-coding-2f56e789a658.

 ## Acknowledgments

-Finally, we'd like to thank everyone who has been a part of this journey, from our contributors and backers to our users who inspire us to continuously improve digital accessibility for seniors.
-Your support and feedback drive our commitment to creating a more inclusive digital world.
+Finally, I would like to thank everyone who has been a part of this journey, from my professors and mentors to my users who inspire me to continuously improve digital accessibility for seniors.
+Your support and feedback drive my commitment to creating a more inclusive digital world.

-Thank you for joining us on this mission to enhance digital accessibility for seniors using the "Senior Contrast Checker" app.
-Together, we can make the web a more inclusive place for all.
+Thank you for joining me on this mission to enhance digital accessibility for seniors using the "Senior Contrast Checker" app.
+Together, I can make the web a more inclusive place for all.